 And while the data is still a bit uneven, there is also some evidence that within the sub baccalaureate space, associate degrees and longer-term credentials have more dependable labor market returns than short-term credentials.
 The rule of thumb seems to be that the longer the program, the more likely you are to have durable, dependable returns.
 To quote the New America report, “Education and training done well are hard work, and take time.
 Shortcuts to long-term prosperity are usually too good to be true.”

 But it’s also important to note that the majority of pathways to good paying jobs that don’t require a bachelor’s degree don’t go through any type of postsecondary institution at all.
-The chart below shows Bureau of Labor Statistics data for the education or experience required for jobs that pay more than $57,700 annually, our threshold for a middle-class income for a family of three.
-As you can see, just three percent of good paying jobs require an associates degree, and another roughly 6% require some other kind of sub-BA credential.
+The chart below shows Bureau of Labor Statistics data for the education or experience required for jobs that pay more than $57,700 annually, our threshold for a lower-middle-class income for a family of three.
+Just three percent of good paying jobs require an associates degree, and another roughly 6% require some other kind of sub-BA credential.
 Meanwhile, 16% of good paying jobs require nothing more than a high school diploma, with another 8.5% requiring a high school diploma and a promotion on the job.

 What we see in this data matches the findings of some qualitative research we took on a few years ago, in collaboration with the Ralph C. Wilson Jr. Foundation.
 In that study, we conducted focus groups composed of individuals who earned above a middle-income threshold but did not have a bachelor’s degree.
 What we found was that the majority of these individuals reached their current salary through training or advancement opportunities at their current job and were internally promoted.
 A relative minority gained their middle-income status through a sub-BA training program.